 So be aware of this number, as it will directly affect the amount of power you can get.

-Some manufacturers have a “positive only” power tolerance, which means you are guaranteed to get at least the specified output from the panel and usually more.
+The best solar panels have a “positive only” power tolerance, which means you are guaranteed to get at least the specified output from the panel and usually more.
 For example: a 200W solar panel with a tolerance of +5%/-0% will produce a minimum of 200W and a maximum of 210W.

 7. Framing Quality